Big Bad Wolf: Revolting Rhymes

-In the book Revolting Rhymes, the Big Bad Wolves from "Little Red Riding Hood" and "Three Little Pigs" appear.
-In the book's version of "Little Red Riding Hood," the Big Bad Wolf devours grandma like the story and an unfooled Little Red Riding Hood uses her concealed pistol to shoot him dead.
+In the book Revolting Rhymes, by famous writer Roald Dahl, the Big Bad Wolves from "Little Red Riding Hood" and "Three Little Pigs" appear.
+In the book's version of "Little Red Riding Hood", the Big Bad Wolf devours grandma like the story and an unfooled Little Red Riding Hood uses her concealed pistol to shoot him dead.
 She managed to make a wolfskin coat from him.

-In the book's version of "Three Little Pigs," the Big Bad Wolf devoured the two pigs after blowing down the house.
+In the book's version of "Three Little Pigs", the Big Bad Wolf devoured the two pigs after blowing down the house.
+Failing to blow down the third pig's brick house, the Wolf threatens to come back later with dynamite, intending to blow it up instead.
 The third pig enlists Little Red Riding Hood to deal with this wolf and she does so in the same way as she did the other wolf.

 In the film adaption, a Wolf (voiced by Dominic West) serves as a storyteller to Little Red Riding Hood's children after incapacitating their intended babysitter Mrs. Hunt.
 He has two nephews named Rolf (voiced by Rob Brydon) and Rex (voiced by David Walliams).
 Rolf was the one who ate Little Red Riding Hood's grandmother following a falling out with his uncle and is killed by Little Red Riding Hood who later skinned him for a wolf-skin coat.
 Rex eats the Banker Pig's brothers and is killed by Little Red Riding Hood when he tries to use dynamite on his bank.
 Once Little Red Riding Hood's children are asleep after the story, the Wolf decides not to exact revenge for his dead nephews and leaves the house wishing Little Red Riding Hood a good night.
 After exiting the bus, the Wolf sheds Mrs. Hunt's clothes and runs into the woods.

+Into the Woods

+The Big Bad Wolf is a minor character in the 1987 Broadway musical Into the Woods by Stephen Sondheim and James Lapine.
+The Big Bad Wolf was portrayed by Robert Westenberg in the original Broadway cast and Chuck Wagner in the first national tour.
+The 2002 Broadway revival featured the Wolves from Little Red Riding Hood and The Three Little Pigs.
+They were portrayed by Gregg Edelman and Christopher Sieber, respectively.
+Gavin Creel portrayed the role in the original cast of the 2022 Broadway revival, Cheyenne Jackson and Andy Karl both replaced Creel in the role for limited runs.

+The musical was adapted into a film by Walt Disney Pictures and directed by Rob Marshall, where Johnny Depp played the role of the Big Bad Wolf.